 New accounts must not be opened without approval.

 Issues or concerns

-    Check out the Instruction Manual under the 'Staff Information' section of federation.edu.au/socialmedia
+For direction on how to manage issues on social media, please refer to the Social Media Manual under the 'Staff Information' section of federation.edu.au/socialmedia

 Or email firstname.lastname@example.org